Discover the Ultimate Fall Decorations in this Industrial Farmhouse Loft Tour

 Vintage rustic collections of seltzer bottle and old sifters.
 Industrial Farmhouse Decor

-In addition to the glass lampshade, I like to use glass cloches and glass vases to keep the view around the loft open.
+In addition to the glass lampshade, I like to use glass cloches and vases to keep the view around the loft open.

 The amber vase was a thrift store find I used in the greenhouse last fall.
-It’s beautiful colors are perfect for the Industrial Farmhouse Fall Decoration Ideas.
+Its beautiful colors are perfect for the Industrial Farmhouse Fall Decoration Ideas.

 Industrial Farmhouse Fall Decorations and vintage decor for the loft